Home

 Because relapse is a natural part of the addiction recovery process, relapse prevention plans need to be part of the overall treatment program.
 Planning for relapse makes good sense when over half of those who are in treatment for addiction will relapse before the end of the first year in recovery.

-Relapse prevention strategies are useful so that the addict does not feel like they have failed in treatment.
+Relapse strategies are useful so that the addict does not feel like they have failed in treatment.
 By planning ahead for relapse the individual knows that they are likely to occur and that they don't mean failure or even setback, but are a natural part of the recovery process.

 Most relapse prevention plans call attention to possible triggers that can send a substance abuser back to their drugs of choice.
 In fact, the addict is encouraged to come up with a list of his or her own potential triggers that either need to be avoided or dealt with once the trigger has happened.

 Triggers may be such things as going into a bar or hanging out with friends who do drugs.
 Triggers can also be fairly innocuous events like hearing a particular song on the radio or seeing a photo in a picture album that triggers an emotional response.
-The obvious triggers in relapse prevention can be avoided, most of the time, with some ease.
+The obvious triggers in relapse can be avoided, most of the time, with some ease.
 The not so obvious triggers must be dealt with as they occur as they can seem to come "out of the blue".

 Once an addict has been triggered, they may not realize it at first.
 The signs of a trigger into relapse include an event, followed by some automatic thoughts, feelings and then cravings for the drugs of choice.
 Once the cravings have occurred, then the addict may start to have "permission thoughts" that tend to justify or rationalize that it is somehow Okay to take a drink or use drugs.

 Once the addict has convinced himself or herself that it's Okay to use again, some action usually follows such as the act of using the drug of choice.
-Relapse prevention plans and strategies focus on derailing this sequence of events from getting from the trigger to the drug or alcohol use.
+Prevention plans and strategies focus on derailing this sequence of events from getting from the trigger to the drug or alcohol use.

 Many times the addict is not even aware the sequence has started until they have the intense cravings for the drugs or alcohol.
-At this point, most relapse prevention focuses on the addict already having a plan in place for actions to take to substitute for the act of using drugs or alcohol.
+At this point, most prevention of relapses focuses on the addict already having a plan in place for actions to take to substitute for the act of using drugs or alcohol.
 Exercise, meditation, yoga, eating or drinking something with caffeine or sugar, working in the garden or some other activity can refocus the craving energy into something less destructive.

 A therapist or drug counselor can help the addict with interpersonal skills training and communication skills in order to lessen the likelihood of relapse.
 For instance, a person may relapse because they are having a difficult time dealing with social pressure, interpersonal conflict or having difficulties dealing with their own negative emotions.
 Some addicts also slip back into denial and relapse because they wish to test their own personal control they have over the alcohol or drug use.